Bald Eagle: Profile and Information

 The bald eagle has been recognized as the largest true raptor (accipitrid) native to North America.
 The only large raptor-like bird species is the California condor (Gymnogyps califonianus).

-The largest eagles are found in Alaska, where large female eagles are weighing more than 15 lb (7 kg) and span 8ft 0 in (2.44 m) across the wing.
-An Alaskan fully grown female eagle that was recorded outsized, weighing up to 16 lb (7.4 kg).
+The largest eagles are found in Alaska, where large female eagles weigh more than 15 lb (7 kg) and span 8ft 0 in (2.44 m) across the wing.
+An Alaskan fully-grown female eagle was recorded as outsized, weighing up to 16 lb (7.4 kg).

-The young eagle call includes kleekkikikikik, chirping whistles, weak staccato somewhat similar to that of a gull’s call.
-Its call is a little bit harsher and shriller than the fully grown eagle.
+The young eagle call includes kleekkikikikik, chirping whistles, and weak staccato somewhat similar to that of a gull’s call.
+Its call is slightly harsher and shriller than the fully-grown eagle.

 Habitat

-The bald eagle appears during its mating season in any kind of American wetland habitats such as marshes or large lakes, river, seacoasts or other large bodies of open water with an unlimited supply of fish.
+The bald eagle appears during its mating season in any American wetland habitat, such as marshes or large lakes, rivers, seacoast, or other large bodies of open water with an unlimited supply of fish.

-Some researches have shown a total body of water with a circumference greater than 7 mi (11 km), and lakes with a measurement greater than 4 sq mi (10 km2) are necessary for mating.
+Some research has shown that a total body of water with a circumference greater than 7 mi (11 km) and lakes with a measurement greater than 4 sq mi (10 km2) is necessary for mating.

-The bald eagle mostly uses mature stand of hardwood or coniferous trees for roosting, nesting, and perching.
-If a tree is selected, it must have good visibility, over 66 ft (20 m) tall, an open environment, and availability to prey.
+The bald eagle mostly uses mature stands of hardwood or coniferous trees for roosting, nesting, and perching.
+If a tree is selected, it must have good visibility, be over 66 ft (20 m) tall, have an open environment, and be available to prey.

-If the trees are located in standing water such as mangrove swamp, the nest can be positioned lower, as low 20 ft (6 m) above the ground.
-If the tree is located in a dry land, the nest may be positioned from 52 – 125 ft (16 – 38 m) in height.
+If the trees are in standing water, such as a mangrove swamp, the nest can be positioned lower, as low as 20 ft (6 m) above the ground.
+If the tree is in dry land, the nest may be from 52 – 125 ft (16 – 38 m) in height.

-Forest or trees that are used for nesting should have a canopy cover greater than 60 percent and less than 20 percent, and be in a close distance to water.
+Forests or trees used for nesting should have a canopy cover greater than 60 percent and less than 20 percent and be close to water.

-The bald eagles are normally quite aware of the human event while nesting and is mostly seen in a location with minimal human commotion.
+The bald eagles are normally aware of human events while nesting and are mostly seen in locations with minimal human commotion.

-It selects area greater than 0.75 mi (1.2 km) from the low-density human commotion and greater than 1.1 mi (1.8 km) from the medium-to high-density human commotion.
+It selects an area greater than 0.75 mi (1.2 km) from low-density human commotion and greater than 1.1 mi (1.8 km) from medium-to-high-density human commotion.

 While in winter, bald eagles are always less disturbed.
-They usually stay in an area with an abundance of prey and (in northern climes) almost unfrozen waters.
-The bald eagles are famous flier, and soaring on thermal convection currents.
+They usually stay in an area with abundant prey and (in northern climes) almost unfrozen waters.
+The bald eagles are famous fliers and soar on thermal convection currents.

-Considering their flying skills, despite being slower than the golden eagle in flight (especially during dives), the bald eagle is regarded surprisingly manoeuvrable in flight.
-Hunters shooting from planes said that they were hard to hunt while flying than golden eagles as they would dive down as soon as it is approached.
+Despite their flying skills, the bald eagle is surprisingly maneuverable despite being slower than the golden eagle in flight (especially during dives).
+Hunters shooting from planes said they were harder to hunt while flying than golden eagles, as they would dive down as soon as it approached.

-Bald eagles as also been seen catching birds and thrusting their talons into their breast.
-It temporarily migratory, depending on the area.
+Bald eagles have also caught birds and thrust their talons into their breast.
+It is temporarily migratory, depending on the area.

-If its location has an excess amount of water, it stays there, but its water becomes limited during the winter, which makes it stressful to obtain food, it migrates to the coast or the south.
+If its location has excess water, it stays there, but its water becomes limited during the winter, making it stressful to obtain food; it migrates to the coast or the south.

-The bald eagles are cleaver raptors with the ability to devour a large amount of food.
+Bald eagles are clever raptors who can devour a large amount of food.
 Among their varieties, fish is the main source of their diet.

 More than 400 species are part of the bald eagle diet spectrum, far greater than the ecological equivalent in past years.

-Despite being less in population, the bald always comes second place along all North American accipitrids, and always behind the red-tailed hawk in a number of prey species killed.
+Despite being less numerous, the bald always comes second among all North American accipitrids.
+It is always behind the red-tailed hawk in the number of prey species killed.

-In Southeast Alaska, fish is 66% of the year diet of the bald eagle and 78% brought by the parent to the nest.
-Eagles inhabit the Columbia River Estuary in Oregon where they have been seen to rely on fish for 90% of their diet intake.
-Almost 100 species of fish have been seen to be in the bald eagle selective diet.
+In Southeast Alaska, fish make up 66% of the year’s bald eagle diet, and 78% are brought by the parent to the nest.
+Eagles inhabit the Columbia River Estuary in Oregon, where they have been seen to rely on fish for 90% of their diet intake.
+Almost 100 fish species have been seen to be in the bald eagle’s selective diet.

-In the Pacific Northwest, spawning salmon and trout makes up the bald eagle diet throughout the summer falls.
-Southeast Alaskan eagles mostly prey on pink salmon (Oncorhynchus gorbuscha), coho salmon (O. kisutch) and, more locally, sockeye salmon (O. nerka) with Chinook salmon (O. tshawytscha), due to their enormous size (26 – 40 lb (12 – 18 kg) average adult size) mostly being taken only as carrion.
+In the Pacific Northwest, spawning salmon and trout make up the bald eagle diet throughout the summer falls.
+Southeast Alaskan eagles mostly prey on pink salmon (Oncorhynchus gorbuscha), coho salmon (O. kisutch), and, more locally, sockeye salmon (O. nerka) with Chinook salmon (O. tshawytscha), due to their enormous size (26 – 40 lb (12 – 18 kg) average adult size) mostly being taken only as carrion.

-Eagle that inhabits the Chesapeake Bay in Maryland were recorded to subsist largely on white bass (Morone chrysops), American gizzard shad (Dorosomacepedianum) and threadfin shad (Dorosomapetenense).
+Eagles that inhabit the Chesapeake Bay in Maryland were recorded to subsist largely on white bass (Morone chrysops), American gizzard shad (Dorosomacepedianum), and threadfin shad (Dorosomapetenense).

-Bird species that are often selected as prey by eagles are always medium size; they include American coot (Fulica americana), western grebes (Aechmophorus occidentalis) and mallards (Anas platyrhynchos).
+Bird species that are often selected as prey by eagles are always medium-sized; they include the American coot (Fulica americana), western grebes (Aechmophorus occidentalis), and mallards (Anas platyrhynchos).

 American herring gull (Larus smithsonianus) are the most selected avian prey for eagles living in areas like Lake Superior.

-Enormous water birds are also hunted occasionally by adult bald eagles, and they include brown pelicans (Pelecanus occidentalis), common loons (Gravis immer), great blue herons (Ardea Herodias), great black-backed gulls (Larus marinus), fledging American white pelicans (P. erythrorhynchos), sandhill cranes (Grus canadensis) and Canada geese (Branta canadensis).
-Bald eagles always of prey on such birds at all age, from hatched eggs to fully grown adult.
+Enormous water birds are also hunted occasionally by adult bald eagles.
+They include brown pelicans (Pelecanus occidentalis), common loons (Gravis immer), great blue herons (Ardea Herodias), great black-backed gulls (Larus marinus), fledging American white pelicans (P. erythrorhynchos), sandhill cranes (Grus canadensis) and Canada geese (Branta canadensis).
+Bald eagles always prey on such birds at all ages, from hatched eggs to fully grown adults.

-Mammalian targets include ground squirrels, rabbit, hares, muskrats (Ondatra zibethicus, raccoons (Procyon lotor), deer fawns, and beaver (Castor canadensis).
+Mammalian targets include ground squirrels, rabbits, hares, muskrats (Ondatra zibethicus, raccoons (Procyon lotor), deer fawns, and beaver (Castor canadensis).
 Moreover, adults are sometimes targeted, such as adult beavers and raccoons.

-Other mammalian preys are always taken by a bald eagle as full-grown such as red and Arctic foxes (Vulpes vulpes & Vulpes lagopus), Virginia opossum (Didelphis virginiana), striped skunks (Mephitis mephitis) and nine-banded armadillos (Dasypusnovrmcinctus).
-Also, a full-grown bobcat (Lynx rufus) are also targeted.
+Other mammalian prey is always taken by a bald eagle as full-grown, such as red and Arctic foxes (Vulpes vulpes & Vulpes lagopus), Virginia opossum (Didelphis virginiana), striped skunks (Mephitis mephitis), and nine-banded armadillos (Dasypusnovrmcinctus).
+A full-grown bobcat (Lynx rufus) is also targeted.

-In coastal New Jersey, 14 – 20 researched eagles nest included remains of reptiles.
-The main preys are mostly diamondback terrapin (Malaclemys terrapin), young common snapping turtles (Chelydra serpentina) and common musk turtles (Sternothernusodoratus).
-In New Jersey, a nest of small adult measured up to 3 – 6.7 in (9.2 – 17.1 cm).
+In coastal New Jersey, 14 – 20 researched eagle nests included remains of reptiles.
+The main prey is mostly diamondback terrapin (Malaclemys terrapin), young common snapping turtles (Chelydra serpentina), and common musk turtles (Sternothernusodoratus).
+In New Jersey, a nest of small adults measured up to 3 – 6.7 in (9.2 – 17.1 cm).

-The bald eagles are known to be larger in numbers in North America than the golden eagles; the bald species has a number of 150,000 members.
-The number of a golden eagle that inhabits North America are half of the numbers of a bald eagle that live there.
+The bald eagles are known to be larger in numbers in North America than the golden eagles; the bald species has several 150,000 members.
+The number of golden eagles that inhabit North America is half that of the number of bald eagles that live there.

-Due to its lack of numbers, golden eagles have been outnumbered, by the bald eagle in attaining food sources.
-Despite the differences between these species, during winter it has been recorded that this species works together to kill snow geese without any violence.
-They have been seen stealing prey from heron, otters and ospreys.
+Due to its lack of numbers, golden eagles have been outnumbered by the bald eagle in attaining food sources.
+Despite the differences between these species, it has been recorded that they work together to kill snow geese without violence during winter.
+They have been seen stealing prey from herons, otters, and ospreys.

 Reproduction

-Bald eagles are sexually matured at the age of 4 or 5.
-It has been seen that bald eagle mate for life.
+Bald eagles are sexually mature at the age of 4 or 5.
+It has been seen that bald eagles mate for life.

-Compared to most species of birds, bald eagle mate as early as mid-February and lay eggs in late February (Mostly during deep snow that occurs in the North).
-The eggs are kept in incubation for at least mid-march.
+Unlike most species of birds, bald eagles mate as early as mid-February and lay eggs in late February (Mostly during deep snow in the North).
+The eggs are kept in incubation for at least mid-March.

-Chicks hatch from mid-April to early May, and the young start flying at late June to early July.
-The nest is the largest of any nest ever recorded in North America; it is used every year, and they bring new materials each year.
+Chicks hatch from mid-April to early May, and the young start flying in late June to early July.
+The nest is the largest of any ever recorded in North America; it is used yearly, and they bring new materials each year.

-A young eagle can weigh up to 6.0 oz (170 g) in a day and has the quickest growth rate of any North American bird species.
+A young eagle can weigh up to 6.0 oz (170 g) daily and has the quickest growth rate of any North American bird species.

-The young eagle plays tug of war, practice tearing things with their talons, and flap and stretch their wings.
+The young eagle plays tug of war, practices tearing things with their talons, and flaps and stretches their wings.

-For the next 4 – 5 years, the young eagle flies off in search of food until they reach maturity and are ready to reproduce.
+For the next 4 – 5 years, the young eagle flies off for food until they reach maturity and are ready to reproduce.

 You May Also Like